Churning the Butter of the Infinite

 मंथुनी नवनीता तैसें घे अनंता | वायां व्यर्थ कथा सांडी मार्ग || २ ||

-Churn and take the butter of the Infinite - let go of stories that don't nourish.
+Churn and take the butter of the Infinite; leave the path of vain and useless stories.

 Dnyaneshwar reaches for the most domestic image he can find.
 Butter.
 Every household in Maharashtra knew what it meant to churn yogurt at dawn: the rope, the rod, the rhythmic pull, the ache in the arms.
 And then, at some point, the butter rises.
 He says: do exactly that with the scriptures.
 All those texts are the milk.
 The churning is your practice.
 And the butter, the navanita, the fresh-new-essence that floats to the surface, is Hari.
 Is the Infinite.
 Is Ananta.